 Conclusion

 In this tutorial, we built a Flutter application with a search bar that fetches and filters products from an API.
 This functionality is essential for creating dynamic and user-friendly applications.
-If you found this tutorial helpful, please like the video and subscribe to the channel for more Flutter tutorials.
+As always, If you have found this article useful do not forget to share it and leave a comment if you have any questions.

 Happy coding!